happybono/SonataSmooth/README.md

     return h;
 }
 ```

+> [!Note]
-(Implementation uses InvertMatrixStrict with partial pivoting and a dynamic tolerance 1e - 14 × rowScale for stability.)
+> - Implementation uses InvertMatrixStrict with partial pivoting and a dynamic tolerance 1e - 14 × rowScale for stability.
-(Derivative-capable version in runtime adds derivOrder & delta parameters; see full adaptive + derivative implementation in the unified ApplySmoothing section above.)
+> - Derivative-capable version in runtime adds derivOrder & delta parameters; see full adaptive + derivative implementation in the unified ApplySmoothing section above.

 ### 12. Numerical Pivot Calculation (Matrix Inversion)
 #### How it Works